quixai/Azure-iot-hub-quix-bridge/README.md

 ## Code walkthrough
-In this code snippet, service connects to Kafka topic in Quix.
+In this code snippet, the service connects to the Kafka topic in Quix.
 ### Connection to Quix
 ```csharp
  // Create a client factory.
 Factory helps you create StreamingClient (see below) a little bit easier